deanpeters/product-manager-prompts/prompt-generators/storyboarding-prompt-generator-prompt.md

 ## Final Step:

 Would you like to make any modifications to this storyboard prompt, or are you satisfied with it?

 ---

-## Options:

-- Generate a 6-frame storyboard based on the prompt.
-- Use the prompt to refine the story.
-- Create another reusable prompt for a different character or scenario.

----